rakesh-mundlamuri/oai_ants_tutorial_2025/ran/RAN_Installation.md

 sudo -E ./nr-uesoftmodem -r 106 --numerology 1 --band 78 -C 3619200000 --rfsim --ssb 516 -O ~/oai_tuto_restart_2025/ran/conf/nrue.conf
 ```

-If you are using USRP you should remove the paramter --rfsim.
+If you are using USRP you should remove the paramter --rfsim and add the parameter -E. The latter turns on the 3/4 sampling which is necessary for the B210.

 ## Check the output